lmcai/PhyloHerb/README.md

 1. DNA extraction from herbarium specimens?
 How?!

 We have successfully extracted DNA from 200-year-old specimens.
 Age matters less than the preservation method of the specimen (see [this paper](https://www.frontiersin.org/articles/10.3389/fevo.2019.00439/full)).
 Standard commercial DNA extraction kits are frequently used (e.g, Tiangen DNAsecure Plant Kit, Qiagen DNeasy Plant Mini Kit).
 We used a [Promega Maxwell](https://www.promega.com/products/lab-automation/maxwell-instruments/maxwell-rsc-instrument/?catNum=AS4500) instrument that can process 16 DNA samples and extract their DNAs within an hour.
-This automatic approach is certainly more labour efficient, but for delicate precious samples I trust myself more.
+This automatic approach is certainly more labour efficient, but for delicate precious samples manual extractions have more guaranteed yields.

 2. Where can I found the genome sizes of my species?